ryanmcg86/budget-tracker/README.md

 <details>
 <summary><strong>app.py</strong></summary>

 The Flask application.
 Every URL the frontend calls is defined here.
+All routes require authentication via a `before_request` guard; unauthenticated requests redirect to `/login`.
 Helper functions that don't serve a route live at the top of the Plaid section.

 ### Helper Functions

-**`process_csv(df, card_name)`**
+**`process_csv(df, card_name, user_id)`**
 Parses a pandas DataFrame from a CSV upload.
 Auto-detects date, description, amount, and category columns by name.
-Normalises amounts (expenses stored positive, payments with original sign), detects payments/credits from keywords and category values, deduplicates rows that appear more than once in the same file (appending ` (2)`, ` (3)` etc.), and calls `insert_transactions`.
+Normalises amounts (expenses stored positive, payments with original sign), detects payments/credits from keywords and category values, deduplicates rows that appear more than once in the same file (appending ` (2)`, ` (3)` etc.), and calls `insert_transactions(final_data, user_id)`.
 Returns the number of rows inserted.

 **`_filter_internal_transfers(candidates)`**
 Splits a Plaid candidate list into `(kept, removed)` based on known internal transfer pairs defined in `TRANSFER_PAIRS` — currently: Venmo "Standard transfer" ↔ Capital One "Venmo", and Capital One "CHASE CREDIT CRD" ↔ Chase "Payment Thank You-Mobile".
 Pairs are matched on equal-and-opposite amounts within a 5-day window.
 Returns a tuple so the frontend can show both lists.